Wintellect/MSLearn/Introduction to Bash/includes/2-bash-fundamentals.md

 ls -a /etc
 ```

 You can even combine flags for brevity.
-For example, rather than type `ls -a -l /etc` to show all files in the "/etc" directory in long form, you can type this instead:
+For example, rather than type `ls -a -l /etc` to show all files and directories in the "/etc" directory in long form, you can type this instead:

 ```bash
 ls -al /etc